Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 And we have pwned the machine.

-## Thing I learned from this machine
+## Things I learned from this machine

-- Wordpress vulnerabililty in versions ranging from (6.0 to 6.8).
+- Wordpress vulnerability in versions ranging from (6.0 to 6.8).
 - How to access a database I downloaded from a file server with mysql(and that not always those databases will have data on them...).
-- Remember to start a bash shell when settinp up a full TTY in the netcat listener(if not using bash a main shell session).
+- Remember to start a bash shell when setting up a full TTY in the netcat listener(if not using bash a main shell session).
 - Check config files for useful information.
 - Apparently, after checking other writeups, I could've used the metasploit framework too for this machine.